-Changes to an MOU must be coordinated with the RTP Manager and additional environmental approvals may be required for certain MOU amendments.
+Any changes to the project as described in the MOU and/or RTP application must be coordinated with the RTP Manager and additional environmental approvals may be required for certain MOU amendments.
 MOU amendments will be considered on a case-by-case basis.
 An MOU amendment must be addressed and submitted to the OPPE Director for approval.
-If the amendment receives approval after its reviewed by the OPPE Director and the RTP Manager, it will be granted to the sponsor.
+If the amendment receives approval after it's reviewed by the OPPE Director, OPPE Deputy Director and the RTP Manager, it will be granted to the sponsor.
 Eligible MOU amendments are detailed below.